 Light brown sugar has those subtle caramel flavors that are creates the undertone to the rich and creamy flavor in butterscotch which needs cream to create that signature taste you know and love!

 Definitely!
-This is a great make ahead without the cream topping and can remain perfect for up to 2 days before serving.
-Once the cream topping has been added, you will want to serve it up within 6 hours.
+This is a great make ahead without the cream topping and will remain perfect, when covered, for up to 2 days before serving.
+Once the cream topping has been added, it's best served within 6 hours.

 More dessert pie recipes you'll love